 One of the most common pieces of money advice is to spend less than you earn.
 Living within your means is, indeed, the foundation for successful finances.
 However, the phrase has always bothered me a little bit.
 And, really, it's more about the mindset than anything else.
-Rather than talk about spending less, I like to think about earning more.
+Rather than discuss spending less, I like to think about earning more.

 Proactive Approach to Finances

 If you turn around the famous bit of advice, you end up with this: Earn more than you spend.
 I like that better.
 It sounds more proactive.
-Is it really that different than “spend less than you earn”?
+Is it really that different from “spend less than you earn”?
 Probably not.
 But, to me, it represents a subtle difference in the money mindset.

 If you are focused on spending less, you set yourself up to run into limits.
-Eventually, you reach a point at which you simply can't cut anymore.
+Eventually, you reach a point where you simply can't cut anymore.
 By definition, you are limited by how much you can cut out of your budget.
 Once you hit that limit, the implication is that you can't do anything more.
 You're stuck.
 The result can easily be financial helplessness.

-Prioritizing Your Time
+Prioritize Your Time

-There needs to be some sort of balance between your earning, and the way you spend time with people who are important to you.
+There needs to be some sort of balance between your earnings and the way you spend time with people who are important to you.
 Of course, you can figure out what you are doing with your time.
 Is your “time with family” really spent watching TV?

-Part of the earning more mindset is looking at the ROI you have on your time, and improving that, emotionally and financially.
-Take a look at how you view money, and consider how you are spending your time.
+Part of the earning more mindset is looking at the ROI you have on your time and improving that, emotionally and financially.
+Take a look at how you view money and consider how you are spending your time.
 Then, determine whether or not you could benefit by focusing less on cutting a few dollars each week in spending, and focusing more on activities that can increase your income.